nodepy/nodepy/docs/commands/install.md

 contents being copied.
 Node.py will read this link and continue resolving `require()`s in the target directory (which is your package that you installed with `--develop`).

+The `-I,--ignore-installed` option will be passed to `pip install`.

 The `-P,--packagedir` option can be used to change the directory from which the `package.json` will be read (in case of an installation without packages